SanduniPathirana/interview-test-angular/README.md

 - [x] Add a page to the frontend to allow students to be added
 - [ ] Add an endpoint to the API to allow students to be added
 - [ ] Implement the `Add` method of the `IStudentService`
-- [x ] Style the display of the average grade so that it has three colorations:
+- [x] Style the display of the average grade so that it has three colorations:
   - Green: average grade greater than 80%
   - Orange: average grade less than 80% and greater than 50%
   - Red: average grade less than 50%